proabiral/infer/CONTRIBUTING.md

 - If relevant, add a test for your change.

-- To add a test that infer finds (or does not find) a particular issue, add your test in "infer/tests/codetoanalyze/{language}/{analyzer}/".
-Look at the `Makefile` in that directory and make sure it runs your test. "{analyzer}" is often an infer analyzer (as in `infer -a {analyzer}`), with some special cases:
+- To add a test that infer finds (or does not find) a particular issue, add your test in &quot;infer/tests/codetoanalyze/{language}/{analyzer}/&quot;.
+Look at the `Makefile` in that directory and make sure it runs your test. &quot;{analyzer}&quot; is often an infer analyzer (as in `infer -a {analyzer}`), with some special cases:
-  - "errors" is "infer"
+  - &quot;errors&quot; is &quot;infer&quot;
-  - "frontend" is a mode where the expected output is the result of the translation of the program by infer's clang frontend into infer's intermediate representation.
+  - &quot;frontend&quot; is a mode where the expected output is the result of the translation of the program by infer&#39;s clang frontend into infer&#39;s intermediate representation.

   Name the procedures in your test following these conventions:
   - Test procedures where the analyzer should report an error should end with the suffix `Bad`.
   - Test procedures where the analyzer should not report an error should end with the suffix `Ok`.
-  - Test procedures documenting current limitations of the analyzer should have the prefix `FP_` (for "false positive") or `FN_` (for "false negative") and a comment explaining why the analyzer gets the wrong answer.
+  - Test procedures documenting current limitations of the analyzer should have the prefix `FP_` (for &quot;false positive&quot;) or `FN_` (for &quot;false negative&quot;) and a comment explaining why the analyzer gets the wrong answer.

-- To add a test that a certain build system integration or a command-line option works in a certain way, add a test in "infer/tests/build_systems/".
+- To add a test that a certain build system integration or a command-line option works in a certain way, add a test in &quot;infer/tests/build_systems/&quot;.

-- If you created a new Makefile for your test, add it to the root "Makefile", either to the `DIRECT_TESTS` (first case) or to the `BUILD_SYSTEMS_TESTS` variable (second case).
+- If you created a new Makefile for your test, add it to the root &quot;Makefile&quot;, either to the `DIRECT_TESTS` (first case) or to the `BUILD_SYSTEMS_TESTS` variable (second case).
 Gate the test appropriately if it depends on Java or Clang or Xcode (see how other tests do it).